-Lower wages across every industry, but particularly in seasonal and service sector jobs such as Retail, Accommodation Services, and Food and Construction deny these workers the ability to earn a living wage in Berkshire County, estimated at \$17.78 an hour for a single adult with no children to \$33.74 for two adults working with three children.
-Many other workers in the region, while not poor as defined by the federal government, could be described as Asset Limited, Income Constrained, Employed (ALICE), meaning they make too much to be eligible for benefits such as SNAP and WIC, yet still struggle to cover basic expenses like food and utilities.
+Lower wages across industries from seasonal (e.g., Hospitality, Arts, Construction) to service sector (Retail, Accommodation and Food Services) make it hard for workers to earn a living wage, estimated at \$17.78 an hour for a single adult with no children to \$33.74 for two adults working with three children.
+Even those working in full-time in the region may still qualify as Asset Limited, Income Constrained, Employed (ALICE).
+This means they earn more than the Federal Poverty Level, making them ineligible for benefits such as SNAP and WIC, yet struggle to cover expenses.
 In the Pittsfield MSA (synonymous with Berkshire County) 5,598 individuals meet ALICE criteria.